-9-13.7.4.1.
-CoverageFill
+9-12.7.4.1 CoverageFill

-Role Name Name Description Mult. Туре Class CoverageFill A class to fill a Coverage with using a lookup table to match a value or range of values and assign colour, numeric or symbol annotations. - - Attribute attributeCode Code of coverage attribute value to match.
-1 CharacterString Attribute uom Unit of measure.
-If not given the values in the range are assumed to be same units as the coverage attribute values.
-01 S100_UnitOfMeasu re Role lookup Lookup table.
-The entries are ordered and processed on a first match basis.
-1 LookupEntry value, open or closed range etc. See S-100 Part 1 Conceptual Schema Language for details. e Role color The color to assign to the matching range.
-Can be a single color or a color ramp.
-01 CoverageColor Role digits Display the value as numeric digits.
-01 NumericAnnotation Role symbol Display a symbol.
-01 SymbolAnnotation
+Role Name Name Description Mult. Туре Class CoverageFill A class to fill a Coverage with using a lookup table to match a value or range of values and assign colour, numeric or symbol annotations - - Attribute attributeCode Code of coverage attribute value to match 1 CharacterString Attribute uom Unit of measure.
+If not given the values in the range are assumed to be same units as the coverage attribute values 01 S100_UnitOfMeasure Role lookup Lookup table.
+The entries are ordered and processed on a first match basis 1 LookupEntry

-9-13.7.4.2.
-LookupEntry
+9-12.7.4.2 LookupEntry

 Role Name Name Description Mult. Туре Class LookupEntry An entry in a lookup table used to assign portrayal to coverage elements. - - Attribute label String used as a display label or legend field.
 1 CharacterString Attribute range Value range definition.
-Can be a single 1 S100_NumericRang
+Can be a single value, open or closed range etc. See S-100 Part 1 Conceptual Schema Language for details.
+1 S100_NumericRange Role color The color to assign to the matching range.
+Can be a single color or a color ramp.
+01 CoverageColor